 - Liquor: $4.40 per gallon

 - Go to Tennessee's Full State Profile (opens in new tab)

-Tennessee has the highest tax rate for beer in the country, a whopping $1.29 per gallon.
+Tennessee (opens in new tab) has the highest tax rate for beer in the country, a whopping $1.29 per gallon.
+There's also an additional $0.15 tax on each case of alcoholic beverages sold in the state.
 Maybe stick to whiskey?

 The Volunteer State continues to feel the legacy of prohibition, with some counties still opting to be dry (such as the one where Jack Daniels is distilled).
 Statewide, though, liquor laws affecting beer have been loosened over the years, leading to a strong uptick in the number of breweries.

 Nashville is a hotspot for Tennessee’s craft brewery scene.
 Among the local breweries is Bearded Iris Brewing.
 Its founders named it after the state's flower.
 The brewery boasts a seemingly-endless array of variations on the traditional IPA.